srach13/Project3/README.md

 The log queue is also protected by a mutex lock and condition variables, since N+1 threads are working on it.
 The logger thread continuously checks the log queue for new entries, and writes them to a log file.
 As mentioned above, log queue is protected by a mutex lock and condition variables.

+HOW TO USE

+After building the program in a Linux environment, run the "spellchecker" executable file to begin the program.
+Once the program has executed successfully, the server will begin to run on the current machine and begin to accept any connection to the spell check server.
+Once connected, the server will now begin to spell check any words you enter.
+NOTE: the server will only handle one word at a time.